sabn0/GloVe-Rs/README.md

 ![example workflow](https://github.com/Sabn0/GloVe-Rs/actions/workflows/rust.yml/badge.svg)
 ![rust version](https://img.shields.io/badge/rust-1.67.1-blue)

 This is a 100% pure rust binary code to train a **GloVe** model based on the details in [GloVe's paper](https://aclanthology.org/D14-1162/).
 I implemented it to experiement with rust in the context of such an NLP model (and it's been great!).
 The training part is a 3 stage pipeline - (1) data preprocessing, (2) coocurrences counting, (3) training.
-In addition, I implemented some testing functionalities that enable inspection of word analogies and similarities with the model's output (trained word vectors).
+In addition, I implemented some testing functionalities that enable inspection of word analogies + similarities with the model's output (trained word vectors).

  ## How to run
  After cloning the repo, build and run the *main.rs* binary in release: